3nws/moodle-mod_game/README.md

 Unity webgl game activity module on moodle that lets student play games related to class topics on moodle and submit the results.

-# TODO: fix the default value for passing threshold